foxitsoftware/ngx-foxitpdfsdkforweb/README.md

   ...
 })
 ```
-4 copy license-key.js to folder src/app and import.
+4 Copy license-key.js to folder src/app and import.
 ```
 import { licenseSN, licenseKey} from './license-key';
 ```